 What are the side effects of Rimadyl for dogs?

 Involve the stomach and liver or kidney problems.
 If you know your dog needs medication for arthritis, talk to your veterinarian about your concerns.
-Insist on testing liver and kidney enzymes prior to treatment and request the lowest possible dose for success.
+Insist on the testing liver and kidney enzymes before treatment and request the lowest possible dose for success.